 4. Mini Cenotes 2-Day Scuba Diving Package in the Riviera Maya from Playa del Carmen

-Do you have enough time in your hands during your visit to the Riviera Maya?
+Do you have enough time on your hands during your visit to the Riviera Maya?

-Experienced and certified diving guides will be with you all throughout this experience.
+Experienced and certified diving guides will be with you throughout this experience.

-This unique tour will have you enjoying both the ocean and the cenote that the district is well-celebrated for.
+This unique tour will have you enjoying both the ocean and the cenote for which the district is well-celebrated.